-NFL says judge in Elliott case went past his scope with preliminary injunction
+NFL says judge in Elliott case went beyond his scope with preliminary injunction

 The NFL knows it is fighting an uphill battle against U.S. District Court Judge Amos Mazzant in hopes of getting him to stay his own decision of granting Dallas Cowboys star running Ezekiel Elliott a preliminary injunction to block a six-game suspension for violating the personal conduct policy.

-The NFL had to follow the process of first requesting a stay with Mazzant before moving to Fifth Circuit Court of Appeals in New Orleans for an emergency stay as well as an expedited action on the appeal officially filed with the 5th Circuit on Monday.
+The NFL had to follow the process of first requesting a stay with Mazzant before moving to the Fifth Circuit Court of Appeals in New Orleans for an emergency stay as well as an expedited action on the appeal officially filed with the Fifth Circuit on Monday.

 Mazzant will decide next week.
 If rejected, the NFL will be forced to seek immediate relief with the appeals court.

-Elliott will play for the second consecutive week, this time on the road against the Denver Broncos Sunday, and will likely play all season.
+Elliott will play Sunday for the second consecutive week, this time on the road against the Denver Broncos, and could end up playing the entire season.

-Whether the stay is granted or not, or the case winds through the appeals court for months, NFL vice president of Joe Lockhart expects the league to ultimately prevail with Elliott serving a six-game suspension for allegedly committing domestic violence against former girlfriend Tiffany Thompson.
+Whether or not the stay is granted, or if the case winds through the appeals court for months, NFL vice president of communications Joe Lockhart expects the league to ultimately prevail and Elliott to serve a six-game suspension over allegations of domestic violence against former girlfriend Tiffany Thompson.

-He said Mazzant went past his limited scope of review in making the initial decision on the injunction, which he believes will be rejected in a higher court just as it has been in the past.
+Lockhart said Mazzant went past his limited scope of review in making the initial decision on the injunction, which he believes will be rejected in a higher court.

-“[In] the arguments that we’re making, we believe strongly that the process was fair and [that] we meticulously adhered to the process in the collectively bargained agreement,” Lockhart said.
+“[In] the arguments that we’re making, we believe strongly that the process was fair and we meticulously adhered to the process in the collectively bargained agreement,” Lockhart said.
 “As far as the argument to the Court of Appeals, we think that the scope and review in a labor arbitration case is very limited and we believe in this case, the judge went well beyond what he is permitted as far as scope.
 We expect to have our day in court to validate that point of view.”

 Mazzant granted the preliminary injunction last week, citing that Elliott did not receive a fair appeals hearing before league-appointed arbitrator Harold Henderson.

-Mazzant ruled that Elliott would suffer irreparable harm if the suspension took effect while the legal case plays out and that Elliott also met the other criteria necessary for an injunction.
+Mazzant ruled that Elliott would suffer irreparable harm if the suspension took effect while the legal case plays out, and that Elliott also met the other criteria necessary for an injunction.

 He and the Fifth Circuit would have to reverse the decision based on the same reasoning, citing irreparable harm to the NFL if he didn’t serve the suspension immediately.